Nanofus/salsa-card-generator/README.md

 2. Convert your CSV to JSON.
 (Use [this](http://www.convertcsv.com/csv-to-json.htm), for example.
 Set "First row is column names" to true.)
 3. Save the data as `data.json` in the `public_html` folder
 4. Open `index.html` and tweak the javascript and css to suit your needs.
+5. Print the page.
+Normal printing from the browser doesn't work because of javascript, you have to use a page capturing software such as [Fireshot](http://getfireshot.com/).

 ## Other info